-A miniature, 3-pin, 210 Bantam-type jack on the front panel serves as a craft port and allows connection between the H2TU-C-388 and a maintenance terminal (ASCII terminal or PC running a terminal emulation program).
-A 210-to-DB-9 adapter is provided with every unit to facilitate the use of standard RS-232, DB-9 cables (see Figure 31 on page 60).
+The craft port on the front panel allows you to connect the H2TU-C-231 List 3E to a maintenance terminal (ASCII terminal or PC running a terminal emulation program).
 Once connected to a maintenance terminal, you can access the maintenance, provisioning, and performance screens.